SOCIAL ISSUES, ENVIRONMENT, and ENERGY as related by APPLIED PHYSICS

 Regulation of petroleum wastes, 1996-2012.

-Public advocate, appointed to industry-stakeholder work groups; expert witness presenting technical testimony and conducting cross-examination in quasi-judicial hearings; direct negotiation with industry and regulators regarding RCRA-exempt (E&P) wastes from petroleum exploration and production.
+Public advocate, appointed to industry-stakeholder work groups; expert witness presenting expert technical testimony and conducting cross-examination in quasi-judicial hearings; direct negotiation with industry and regulators regarding RCRA-exempt (E&P) wastes from petroleum exploration and production.

 2003 Testimony regarding revised pit regulations.

 2001-03 Appointed to the national board of STRONGER, funded by EPA to review regulations of oil-producing states.
 Participated in active reviews in New Mexico, Texas, and Indiana.

 2001 Negotiated agreement with responsible party for abatement of large contamination of groundwater.
 Agreement immediately approved by the regulator.